 - PgDip/MSc Voluntary Sector Management

-If you are interested in one of the courses, please talk to members of the academic team at one of their information sessions.
-All information sessions take place on campus, please scroll until you find the charities programme courses before completing the form.
+If you are interested in one of the courses, please talk to members of the academic team at one of our on-campus information sessions.
+All information sessions take place at Cass Business School 106 Bunhill Row, London EC1Y 8TZ.

 The Charities Masters programme is aimed at applicants who hold a first degree and three of more years work experience in a similar role and/or related professional qualification.
 Exact requirements may differ depending upon which of the five courses you choose to study.